 The bottles are an eco-friendly solar water heater.

-Fantastic plastic ship
+Fantastic plastic boat

-A million bottles to build a temple
+A million bottles for the construction of a temple

-Near the Zapolskaya hospital
+Near Zapolskaya Hospital

-among primary and secondary school students
+among primary and high school

-Here is such a cheerful clearing appeared at school.
+This cheerful clearing appeared at school.

 The flowers were made by elementary school students.